YerayAlonso/YerayAlonso.github.io/index.md

 ## Welcome

 Welcome to my personal page.
 I'm Yeray Alonso, a developer working for [Steema Software](https://www.steema.com), living in Girona.
+More about me [here](about.md).

 ## Here the blog posts